 As of April 4, 2018, Microsoft Access retired their support of browser-based business applications.
 If you relied on Access Services for SharePoint Online as an information management tool, it's time to consider if a cloud-based database management solution would best support your business.
-Exploring all that the accessible, low-code Quick Base business application development platform has to offer may prove invaluable to anyone affected by this change to Microsoft Access.
-Understanding the differences and similarities between Quick Base and Microsoft Access business software development platforms will ensure that your company's decision to migrate your data to the Quick Base platform is the right one.
+Exploring what Quickbase's accessible low-code business application development platform has to offer may prove invaluable to those affected by Microsoft Access changes.
+Understanding the differences and similarities between Quickbase and Microsoft Access customizable business software development platforms will ensure that your company's decision to migrate your data to the Quickbase platform is the right one.

 Cloud-based platform used for building customized business apps.